 Chelsea vs Nottingham Forest predictions, team news, betting tips, odds and Bet Builder

 Chelsea vs Nottingham Forest in the Premier League.
-Get match details, betting tips, predictions and TV info for Monday's clash at Stamford Bridge.
+Get match details, betting tips, predictions and TV info for today's clash at Stamford Bridge.

 Chelsea vs Nottingham Forest kick-off, date & TV info